AntonioAPDL/GSoC-2025/README.md

 - Project website and documentation

 ## 🎯 Project Goal: Enhancing exDQLM
 The primary objective is to **expand and optimize exDQLM**, making it a more powerful, flexible, and scalable tool for Bayesian quantile regression.
-Key enhancements include:
+Key improvements include:
 - **Static Quantile Regression** using **Variational Bayes (VB)**
 - **Posterior Predictive Quantile Synthesis (PPQS)** for non-crossing quantile estimation
 - **Efficient Bayesian inference** using **C++ (Rcpp)** for large datasets